netvl/scala-guidelines/Readme.md

 Exceptions are ubiquitous in the JVM ecosystem, however, by their nature they may make control flow less understandable and clear because they are essentially nonlocal returns - they bubble up the call stack without explicit return statements.

 Therefore, basing the control flow on exceptions is discouraged.
-Not only it makes the code less obvious, it also has performance implications - stack unwinding is not free.
+Not only does it make the code less obvious, it also has performance implications - stack unwinding is not free.
 Do not use exceptions as a substitute for regular control flow instructions.

 ### Encoding errors in types